Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 4. Two examples from a variety of sources are still being evaluated.

 Plus, the criteria for evaluating the material written by the examinee have changed.
-A provision appeared on the correctness of the use of concepts, theoretical positions, reasoning and conclusions.
+A provision has appeared on the correctness of the use of concepts, theoretical positions, reasoning and conclusions.

-In all other respects, the KIMs of 2017 and 2018 are similar.
+In all other respects, the 2017 and 2018 KIMs are similar.

 The meaning of the statement is the subjective opinion of the author on the designated topic